-Endometriosis is a common condition affecting around ten percent or one in ten women.
+Endometriosis is a common condition affecting around ten per cent or one in ten of those assigned female at birth.

 Endometriosis is a condition where tissue, similar to the inner lining of the uterus is found in other sites around the body.
 Most often endometriosis is found in the pelvis and can affect the reproductive organs.
 Deposits of endometriosis can cause a number of symptoms such as pelvic pain and infertility.